 The same researchers found that people with narcolepsy tend to have higher skin temperature when asleep, and also when awake.
 This warmer skin temperature may help explain why they’re so prone to fall asleep.

 Thermoregulation is less efficient during deep sleep than light sleep.
 This is why having a too warm or too cold bedroom temperature can affect your sleep and cause you to wake up during the night.

 However, some warmth before bed can be beneficial to inducing sleep.
 Why does a warm (but not hot) bath help so many get to sleep?
 Because it ends up cooling you down, especially as you dry off and the residual water on your skin evaporates.

-One kernel I walk away with, besides that we only have a narrow range of 2 degrees to play with, is that sleep happens when the core is cool and the peripheral (hands and feet) are warm.
+One kernel I walk away with, besides that we only have a narrow range of 2 degrees with which to play, is that sleep happens when the core is cool and the peripherals (hands and feet) are warm.
 If your core is warm (controlled by the brain) or your hands and feet are cold (controlled by environment and the brain) you’re going to have a hard time sleeping.

 This is fascinating and makes me wonder what my 4 am temperature might be since my normal temp is 96.8.
 Will experiment and see.
 Very interesting post.

 Pingback: Reindeer Herder Sleeps Outside In -76 Degrees Fahrenheit | Fanatic Cook